syedatifgd/teamproject/README.md

 If you wish to contribute to the project and make it better, please feel free to do so.

 The app uses :
-  Google Firebase
+  Google Firebase,
-  OpenTok
+  OpenTok,
-  Heroku Server
+  Heroku Server.